Visegrad Group needs to 're-invent itself", says Rupnik

 “The Visegrad Group will have to reinvent itself after the war,” Rupnik concluded.

 Orban is now increasingly seen as isolated in the EU.
-There is speculation that this could soon deepen, particularly if Brussels and Poland are able to reach a compromise over the government’s judicial reforms that would allow the Commission to release its frozen Recovery Funds, and if Orban vetoes the EU's imposition of sanctions on Russia oil.
+There is speculation that this could soon deepen, particularly if Brussels and Poland are able to reach a compromise over the government’s judicial reforms that would allow the Commission to release its frozen Recovery Funds, and if Orban vetoes the EU's imposition of sanctions on Russian oil.

 However, in response to a question by bne IntelliNews, Rupnik said that Orban and Kaczynski still had a common interest in preventing the use of the EU’s Article 7 against either country.
 Under Article 7 the European Council can suspend a country’s voting rights, though this requires unanimity of all the other member states.